aursh24/aursh24/README.md

 # 💫 About Me:
-🌱 I'm currently learning C, Python, SQL, HTML.<br>🔭 Experiencing Knowledge of OSS and GitHub.<br>💬 importing sleep from time.<br>⚡ Fun fact - the first computer bug was actually a bug. <br>
+🌱 I'm currently into C, Python, SQL, HTML.<br>🔭 Experiencing Knowledge of OSS and GitHub.<br>💬 importing sleep from time.<br>⚡ Fun fact - the first computer bug was actually a bug. <br>

 # 💻 Tech Stack: